-Blood and marrow transplantation can be a complex treatment that involves a long recovery process.
+A blood and marrow transplant can be a complex treatment that involves a long recovery process.
 Our team at the Blood and Marrow Transplant Program, part of Perlmutter Cancer Center, provides support throughout the process—answering questions and coordinating your follow-up care.

 After your doctor refers you or your child to us for a transplant, we discuss your medical history and current health.
 We also conduct tests to determine the health of your heart, lungs, and other organs.
-This helps us decide whether you would benefit from transplantation and, if so, what type of transplantation would be the most appropriate.
+This helps us decide whether you would benefit from a transplant and, if so, what type of transplant would be the most appropriate.

-Experts at NYU Langone’s Blood and Marrow Transplant Program perform two types of blood and marrow transplantation: autologous and allogeneic.
+Experts at NYU Langone’s Blood and Marrow Transplant Program perform two types of blood and marrow transplants for adults and children: autologous and allogeneic.

 When your cancer treatment, or conditioning regimen involving chemotherapy or radiation therapy, is finished, the stem cells are thawed and given back to your body, so it can resume its job of creating healthy blood cells.

-In addition, autologous transplantation can be used to treat several pediatric cancers, including neuroblastoma and brain tumors.
-Learn more about autologous blood and marrow transplantation in our guide for patients and caregivers.
+Learn more about autologous blood and marrow transplants in our guide for patients and caregivers.

-During an allogeneic transplantation, stem cells are used from a donor other than yourself to help you recover from conditions such as leukemia and lymphoma.
-Sometimes, chemotherapy, with or without the use of radiation therapy, is used to completely destroy all of your bone marrow before the transplantation.
+During an allogeneic transplant, stem cells are used from a donor other than yourself to help you recover from conditions such as leukemia and lymphoma.
+Sometimes, chemotherapy, with or without the use of radiation therapy, is used to completely destroy all of your bone marrow before the transplant.
 This treatment is called myeloablative chemotherapy.

 Other times, a nonmyeloablative regimen, which may also be called a mini-transplant, is used.
 During this treatment, chemotherapy, with or without the use of radiation therapy, is used to destroy some but not all of the diseased marrow, with the intention that the donor cells can destroy the remaining disease.